jurihock/visualapplets.py/README.md

 * module port descriptor via `()` accessor and
 * module parameter descriptor via `[]` accessor.

 Modules with unambiguous assignable output-input port combination can be directly connected without specifying the source and destination port, like `CONST - BRANCH`.
-Reciprocal connection `BRANCH - CONST` is not necessarily unambiguous, since the branch may have multiple outputs, so you have to specify which one.
+Reciprocal connection `BRANCH - CONST` is not necessarily unambiguous, since the branch has multiple outputs, so you have to specify which one.

 ## Port